 What are contractions?

-Contractions refers to when the muscles in your womb (uterus) contract, causing pain in your lower tummy and/or back.
-They move from the top of the uterus to the bottom, and you may experience a dull ache.
-You should be able to relax in between contractions.
+Contractions refers to when the muscles in the womb (uterus) contract, causing pain in the lower tummy and/or back.
+They move from the top of the uterus to the bottom, and feel like a dull ache.
+It is usually possible to relax in between contractions.